Update: Due to Disney’s new Disney+ streaming service, a lot of on demand content on the Disney Now app will be moving from Disney Now to Disney+.

 - You will then be prompted to choose a TV provider.
 At that point, choose Hulu.
 The content will now be unlocked.

 - You will see an activation code which you then enter at https://disneynow.com/activate.

 This unlocks all the shows.
 You will know it worked when you see your TV provider in the upper right-hand corner of the screen.
 Notice how “Hulu” is shown in the image below.

 Now you can watch all the “Girl meets World,” “Austin and Ally,” and “Liv and Maddie,” you want along with countless other Disney shows.
 For all the information on details on what Hulu has to offer, please see our Hulu TV Review.

 Other Ways to Watch Disney Channel Online

-AT&T TV Now – Offers Disney, Disney Jr., and Disney XD as part of their “Live a Little Package” for $65 per month.
+AT&T TV Now – Offers Disney, Disney Jr., and Disney XD as part of their “Plus” package for $55 per month.
 Check out my review of AT&T TV NOW for all the channels they have to offer.

 Sling TV offers access to Disney Channel as a part of their Orang Package for only $30 per month.
 However, Disney Now can not be unlocked with Sling TV credentials.
 So you are missing out on all that content available through the Disney Now app.

 While Disney Channel is available as part of the Sling TV base package, Disney XD and Disney Jr. are available as part of the Kids Extra Package.
 For an additional $5 a month the Kids Extra package provides access to Disney Jr. and Disney XD.
 Furthermore, the Kids Extra Package adds non-Disney channels like Boomerang, Duck TV, and Baby TV.